sall0-0p/UwUntu-Docs/api-reference/utils/Map.md

 Returns the value to which the specified key is mapped, or nil if this map contains no mapping for the key.

 {: .important}
-> You can still use standart lua method of getting data from a table.
+> You can still use standard lua method of getting data from a table.
 > ```lua
 > local map = Map(someTable);
 > map.key1 = "value1";